 Sometimes Amber’s mom is late to class.
 Sometimes she doesn’t show up at all, and when the professor asks why she explains she’s a single mother, childcare is expensive and unreliable.
-She is the only parent in the classroom including the professor and no one challenges her tardiness after that.
+She is the only parent in our classroom including the professor and no one challenges her tardiness after that.
 That’s where I first meet her, Amber a month later: Contemporary Critical Theory.
 Liminal spaces, “Notes on Camp.“ It’s our last semester before graduation, and a couple times after class we get coffee.
 She tells me she’s a widow.
 I tell her no one close to me has ever died but my mom was also a single mother.
-With coffee she plies me for details, what most fucked me up, and the answers come easy.
+With coffee she plies me for details, what most fucked me up.
+The answers come easy.